-Taproot Medical Technologies is seeking a scientist or engineer with expertise in biointerfacial research and biomaterials development, who will play a key creative role in the design, translation, and commercialization of innovative clinically targeted products.
+Taproot Medical Technologies is seeking a highly skilled engineer with expertise in biomaterials design and medical device development.
+The successful candidate will play a key creative role in the conception, development, and commercialization of innovative clinically targeted products.

 Who We Are